Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 Beyond its cultural significance, Songkran also acts as a short-haul and regional demand indicator.
 It often gives a good sense of the country’s ability to attract strong visitor flows right before the low season begins.

-2025 vs 2026: where does the recovery stand?
+2025 vs 2026: where does Thailand’s tourism momentum stand?

 Thailand closed 2025 with 32.97 million visitors, down compared with 2024.
-In 2026, the first two months already total 6,541,710 arrivals, confirming a solid start to the year.
+In 2026, the first quarter totaled 9,316,910 international arrivals, compared with 9,549,010 over the same period in 2025.

 Period 2025 2026 Change